Thursday, May 28, 2015

 "Nashville Review seeks to publish the best work we can get our hands on, period.
 From expansive to minimalist, narrative to lyric, epiphanic to subtle—if it’s a moving work of art, we want it.
 We hope to provide a venue for both distinguished and emerging artists.
 Most importantly, thank you for giving us a chance to read your work.
 We appreciate it."

-Submission period: January, May and September.
+Submission period: August and January.
 Simultaneous submissions allowed.
-Payment: $25 per poem & song selection; $100 per selection for all other categories, including featured artwork.
-Translators receive $25 per poem & $100 for prose selections.
+Payment: $25 per poem; $100 per selection for all other categories, including featured artwork.
 Response time: 4-5 months.

 ____________________